Chandanpoddar26/RAG-with-openai-langchian-streamlit/README.md

-# RAG-with-openai-langchian-streamlit
-this is a simple example of a RAG model using OpenAI, Langchain and Streamlit
+# This is Simple RAG (Retrieval Augmented Generation) Model using OPENAI, Streamlit and Langchain